Alamao4523/CERBERUS-AGI/README.md

 And many more to come...
 This are examples only — legality depends on your jurisdiction.

-# 🛠️ Script Mode / 🪄 AI Mode
+# 🛠️ Script Mode / 🪄 AI Mode:

 CERBERUS can run 100% offline, except when using external AI APIs obviously (unless AI is local).
 In AI Mode, AI interprets English commands and decides optimal/logical execution paths to achieve user desired outcomes